Learn More About the Pendragon Climate Impact Portfolio

 • Mine, process minerals, reduce bio-fuels and make batteries and other materials, and other alternative fuel technologies

-• Clean up the environment, recycle and/or turn waste into energy
+• Clean up the environment, recycle, and/or turn waste into energy

-The managers will use:
+The managers will use the following:

 The portfolio will also seek to “short” the securities of companies whose business models are threatened by advances in renewable technology.
 Such companies are coal and fossil fuel corporations as well as businesses in the alternative energy space where their technology is obsolete or in the process of being “leap-frogged”.